Logo Icon

 CBSE Class 12 Economics Marking Scheme

-Let us have a look at the table below to know the marking scheme of the Economics Class 12 Syllabus.
+Let us have a look at the table below to know the marking scheme of the Class 12 Economics syllabus:

 Units Marks Periods